 The best VPN works by tunneling your connection through its own encrypted servers, which hides your activity from your ISP and anyone else who might be watching – including the government and nefarious hackers.
 This also allows you to access restricted sites, stream a wider range of shows, and avoid network throttling.

 For example, if Facebook or YouTube is banned at your school, you'll be able to access them through your VPN.
 If you're traveling to the UAE or China, you can use a VPN to access restricted sites and apps you use daily, like Gmail and WhatsApp.
-And, if you're on holiday anywhere outside your home country, you can use a VPN to access the Netflix you know and love, as different countries are served different content.
+And, if you're on holiday anywhere outside your home country, you can use the best VPN to access the Netflix shows you love, as they may be unavailable overseas.

 What's the best VPN service?